Metal: The Renaissance

 The first systematic text on the arts of mining and metallurgy was De la Pirotechnia (1540) by Vannoccio Biringuccio, which treats the examination, fusion, and working of metals.

-Sixteen years later, Georgius Agricola published De Re Metallica in 1556, a clear and complete account of the profession of mining, metallurgy, and the accessory arts and sciences, as well as qualifying as the greatest treatise on the chemical industry through the sixteenth century.
+Sixteen years later, Georgius Agricola published De Re Metallica in 1556, an account of the profession of mining, metallurgy, and the accessory arts and sciences, an extensive treatise on the chemical industry through the sixteenth century.

 He gave the following description of a metal in his De Natura Fossilium (1546):

 Metal is a mineral body, by nature either liquid or somewhat hard.
 The latter may be melted by the heat of the fire, but when it has cooled down again and lost all heat, it becomes hard again and resumes its proper form.
 In this respect it differs from the stone which melts in the fire, for although the latter regain its hardness, yet it loses its pristine form and properties.

 Traditionally there are six different kinds of metals, namely gold, silver, copper, iron, tin, and lead.
 There are really others, for quicksilver is a metal, although the Alchemists disagree with us on this subject, and bismuth is also.
 The ancient Greek writers seem to have been ignorant of bismuth, wherefore Ammonius rightly states that there are many species of metals, animals, and plants which are unknown to us.
 Stibium when smelted in the crucible and refined has as much right to be regarded as a proper metal as is accorded to lead by writers.
 If when smelted, a certain portion be added to tin, a bookseller's alloy is produced from which the type is made that is used by those who print books on paper.

 Each metal has its own form which it preserves when separated from those metals which were mixed with it.
 Therefore neither electrum nor Stannum [not meaning our tin] is of itself a real metal, but rather an alloy of two metals.
 Electrum is an alloy of gold and silver, Stannum of lead and silver.
 And yet if silver be parted from the electrum, then gold remains and not electrum; if silver be taken away from Stannum, then lead remains and not Stannum.